-Outsourcing your call center is a wise decision because it lets you focus on the core activities of your organization.
-Call centers and customer services outsourcing is a beneficial trend that numerous big and small companies have started following in the last few years.
+Choosing to outsource to one of the best call centers is a wise decision as it lets you focus on the core activities of your organization.
+Call centers and customer services outsourcing is a beneficial trend among big and small companies in recent years.

 Table of Contents

-First, the management fees will be between $500 and $2000.
+- Management fees - between $500 and $2,000.
 This is the fee you must pay to start the process and includes a background check and other clerical set-up fees.

-The next will be the service cost per agent, which should be between $150 and $400 per month.
+- Service cost per agent - between $150 and $400 per month.
 Some outsourcing providers will charge a service fee of $30-$80 per month per agent, irrespective of the call volume.

 When it comes to call center outsourcing pricing, it is good to be aware of the options that call centers will offer you: